 Out of the office

-When Amanda isn't working, she will most likely be found playing video games, mobile games, reading, or spending time with her husband, Marcus.
-She actually met Marcus through online games back in 1997.
+When Amanda isn't working, she will most likely be found playing video games, mobile games, cross-stitching, or practicing cello.

 Amanda has a self-proclaimed collector mentality.
 To name a few, she collects books, t-shirts, and vinyl collectibles.
 She loves to read science fiction and fantasy, which actually lead to another interesting collection of hers: names.
 Since she was a kid, she would write down every name she read in books on scrap of paper or in notebooks.
 The hope is to one day make a database of the thousands of names.